Amiynarh/DEVFEST2025/README.md

 ### 2\.
 The Network Endpoint Groups (NEGs)

+These map your Cloud Run services to the Load Balancer's backend service.
 Create a "group" for each region so the Load Balancer knows where they are.

 ```bash
 # USA NEG